Luke Chapter 18 Summary

 6. How does the blind beggar's response to Jesus' healing challenge our own understanding of faith and spiritual sight?

-7. In what ways can we cultivate a similar persistence and boldness of the Blind Beggar in seeking God's mercy and intervention in our lives?
+7. In what ways can we cultivate a similar persistence and boldness to that of the Blind Beggar in seeking God's mercy and intervention in our lives?

 8. How do the examples of the rich ruler and the disciples illustrate the challenges and sacrifices involved in following Jesus?
-Describe a personal example that illustrate these challenges and sacrifices.
+Describe a personal example that illustrates these challenges and sacrifices.

 9. How does the encounter between Jesus and the rich ruler highlight the tension between wealth and discipleship?
 How is material wealth a sign of blessing?